Student of Games: A unified learning algorithm for both perfect and imperfect information games: Introduction

-CFR$^+$~\cite{Tammelin15CFRPlus} is a successor of CFR that played a key role in fully solving the game of heads-up limit hold'em poker, the largest imperfect information game to be solved to date~\cite{Bowling15Poker}.
-A main component of CFR$^+$ is a different policy update mechanism, regret-matching$^+$, which defines cumulative values slightly differently: $Q^t(s,a) = (Q^{t-1}(s,a) + r^t(s,a))^+$, and $\pi^{t+1}(s,a) = Q^t(s,a) / \sum_b{Q^t(s,b)}$.
+CFR$^+$~\cite{Tammelin15CFRPlus} is a successor of CFR that played a key role in solving the game of heads-up limit hold'em poker, the largest imperfect information game to be solved to date~\cite{Bowling15Poker}.
+A key change in CFR$^+$ is a different policy update mechanism, regret-matching$^+$, which defines cumulative values slightly differently: $Q^t(s,a) = (Q^{t-1}(s,a) + r^t(s,a))^+$, and $\pi^{t+1}(s,a) = Q^t(s,a) / \sum_b{Q^t(s,b)}$.

-A common form of CFR (or CFR$^+$) is one that traverses the \defword{public tree}, rather than the classical extensive-form game tree.
+A common form of CFR (or CFR$^+$) is one that traverses the \defword{public tree} of public states, rather than the classical extensive-form game tree of world states (and information states).
 Quantities required to compute counterfactual values, such as each player's probabilities of reaching each information state under their policy (called their \defword{range}) are maintained as beliefs.
 Finally, leaf nodes can be evaluated directly using the ranges, chance probabilities, and utilities (often more efficiently~\cite{12aamas-pcs}).

-\subsection{Imperfect Information Search, Decomposition, and Re-Solving}
+\subsubsection{Imperfect Information Search, Decomposition, and Re-Solving}

-Solution concepts like Nash equilibria and minimax are defined over joint {\it policies}.
-The policy is fixed during play.
+Solution concepts like Nash equilibria and minimax are defined over policy profiles.
+A player's policy is fixed during play and solely a function of the information state.
 Search could instead be described as a process, which might return different action distributions at subsequent visits to the same state.
-In search-based decision-making, new solutions are computed at the decision-time.
-Each state could depend on the past game-play, time limits, and samples of stochastic (chance) events, which introduces important subtleties such as solution compatibility across different searches~\cite{sustr2020sound}.
+That is, when using search the resulting policy can depend on more than the just the information state, such as time-limits, non-deterministic computation, stochastic events from either the game or within the search, or the outcome of other searches.
+These factors introduce important subtleties such as solution compatibility across different searches~\cite{sustr2020sound}.